fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/multi-journal-entries.md

 Deleting a Multi Journal entry will remove all associated transactions from their respective accounts.
 :::

-## Filtering and searching Multi Journal entries
+## Filtering and Searching Multi Journal Entries

 To find specific entries: